 You must test both ways between the two shapes.
 For two shapes A and B, you need to test the faces of A against vertices in B, and faces of B against vertices in A. You can't just take all sides of one model and test for the other.
 As you can see in Figure 154, there are cases when such an approach fails.

-FIGURE 154.
-A situation where no plane in one object (B) is usable as separating plane
+FIGURE 155.
+A situation where no plane in one object (B) is usable as separating plane for all faces in B (same algorithm with A and B reversed)

 Here follows the collision testing algorithm: